OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: Introduction

 where $f(\cdot)$ is differentiable and possibly nonconvex, and $\xi$ denotes an i.i.d. sample from an unknown distribution $\mathcal{D}$.
 Our goal is to find an $\epsilon$-approximate stationary point $\x$ such that $\mathbb{E}[\|\nabla f(\x)\|]\le \epsilon$.
-We adopt only the basic assumptions standard in Stochastic Gradient Descent (SGD) theory \cite{Ghadimi2013}: lower-bounded objective, unbiased stochastic gradients, and smoothness of $f(\cdot)$, together with bounded variance.
+Throughout the analysis, we assume lower-boundedness, unbiased stochastic gradients with bounded variance, and average smoothness of \(f\).
+We additionally impose a bounded stochastic-gradient condition to control the adaptive EMA normalizers and pathwise tracking terms.

-\paragraph{The Dominance of EMA.} Adaptive gradient methods, such as RMSProp \cite{hinton2012neural} and Adam \cite{KingmaBaCILR15}, have become standard tools for training deep neural networks, often showing strong empirical performance compared with vanilla Stochastic Gradient Descent (SGD).
+\paragraph{The Dominance of EMA.} Adaptive gradient methods, such as RMSProp \cite{hinton2012neural} and Adam \cite{KingmaBaCILR15}, have become standard tools for training deep neural networks, often showing strong empirical performance compared to vanilla Stochastic Gradient Descent (SGD).
 A key ingredient behind their practical success is the Exponential Moving Average (EMA) mechanism, which provides a memory-efficient way to accumulate historical gradient information.
 In particular, EMA is used to form moving estimates of the first moment and the second raw moment of stochastic gradients, thereby inducing momentum-like averaging and coordinate-wise rescaling.
 Intuitively, EMA can be viewed as a temporal low-pass filter on the gradient sequence \cite{qian1999momentum}: it suppresses rapid stochastic fluctuations while retaining more persistent directional information.
 By smoothing updates and damping oscillations, EMA often yields more stable optimization dynamics, which is particularly valuable in the highly nonconvex loss landscapes encountered in modern deep learning.